umbraco/UmbracoDocs/13-release/umbraco-workflow/data-generator/data-generator.md

 The Umbraco Workflow DataGenerator tool is an extension package for quickly generating Umbraco users and Workflow approval groups and permissions.

-The generator gets you up and running for testing or product evaluation without having to manually create document types, content, users or any Workflow-specific configuration.
+The generator gets you up and running for testing or product evaluation without having to manually create any Workflow configuration.

 ## Installation